paulveillard/cybersecurity-secrets-management/README.md

 ## What Are Secrets?

+Secrets are environment dependent configurations that need to be kept secret and should be read only by subjects with a need-to-know.
 Secrets are digital authentication credentials such as:
 - Passwords,
 - SSH keys,
 - API keys,